joyrijith/Real_Estate_Sale_Connecticut/README.md

 ## Dataset
 The Dataset used for this project is obtained from [here](https://data.ct.gov/Housing-and-Development/Real-Estate-Sales-2001-2021-GL/5mzw-sjtu/about_data). <br>
 The original dataset is the Real Estate Sale transactions between 2001 and 2021.
 The data analysed and used for the project was between 2008 to 2021. <br>
-Approximately 635K rows of data was analyzed for this project and only **Residential Properties** were anlaysed for this project
+Approximately 635K rows of data was analyzed for this project and only **Residential Properties** were anlaysed for this project <br>
 The Dataset is also saved as .gzip file in ./Data folders
 ## Tools Used
 - [Mage](https://www.mage.ai/) - **Mage** is used as the orchestration tool for this project. <br>
   Using Python/SQL data is transferred from the data source (API) to GCS (Google Cloud Storage).
-From GCS using Mage the data is being cleaned and uploaded in Big Query which is further modelled further
+From GCS using Mage the data is being cleaned and uploaded in Big Query which is modelled further

 -  [GCP](https://cloud.google.com/storage?hl=en) - **GCP** is the cloud platform utilised for this project.
 GCS and BQ in GCP are utislied . **GCS** is used for storing the raw data parquet file as a whole and partitioned based on month. **BQ** from GCP is used as the **Data Warehouse**.